miso-xyz/TrackManiaDS-Documentation/README.md

    - File is split into sections, indicated by "D:" which are present every 0x100 (up to the custom maps)

 # Replay Data
+   - Replays are saved as raw binary files

 Byte Range | Information | Data Type
 ------------- | ------------- | -------------
 0x00 - 0x04 | Header (always is "04 00 00 00") | UInt32